-I've currently been working on my own projects while taking on freelance projects as a way of expanding my knowledge in a number of areas from learning about microservices architecture to producing a customised version of Laravel.
-At this time I'm currently taking on small jobs if you're looking for work on small projects or even if need a fresh set of eyes on something.
+I was working on my own projects while taking on freelance projects as a way of expanding my knowledge in a number of areas from learning about microservices architecture to producing a customised version of Laravel.

 During my time at MyJobMatcher I've been working to help implement the second version of the site, a state of the art service for matching job seekers to the latest jobs using their CV.
 Working for MyJobMatcher has meant becoming a solid Symfony2 developer as well as working with a mixture of testing tools such as Behat and PHP Spec.
 My daily tasks can range from working on bug fixes to planning and then developing new features.